-Lucerne is a great place for a home base AND a base from which to explore the surrounding region.
+Lucerne is a great place for a home base AND a base from which to explore the surrounding region in a European destination for families.
 When deciding where to go in Switzerland, we chose Lucerne specifically for this purpose as the city itself is wonderful to explore and the surrounding region is magical.
 We would like to share with you a few of the absolute best day trips from Lucerne.

 The Best Day Trips from Lucerne for Families